 As a parent, you want the best for your kids.
 Your instinct to protect and care for your kids means you make sure they wear a seatbelt, wash their hands, and brush their teeth.
 You know that building good habits will benefit them for a lifetime.
 Especially when it comes to dental care, we are right there with you.
-We want the best for our patients, and know that with good habits they can have stable, strong teeth that will give them confidence and health throughout their lives.
+Your Indianapolis pediatric dentists want the best for your kids.
+We know that with good habits they can have stable, strong teeth that will give them confidence and health throughout their lives.

 Most people know that there are certain foods that should be avoided because of their harmfulness to teeth.
-But did you know there are certain foods that are good for teeth?
-When kids are encouraged to eat the right things, it can help keep their teeth resilient and attractive.
-These are a few that stand out to us for your kids’ dental needs:
+But did you know there are foods that are good for teeth?
+When you encourage your kids to eat the right things, it can help keep their teeth resilient and attractive.
+These are a few that our pediatric dentists in Indianapolis and Fishers recommend for your kids’ dental needs:

 A favorite among after-school snacks, these little dried fruits contain a high dose of phytochemicals.
 These are naturally-occurring chemicals which fight off harmful bacteria.
 Less bacterial growth in the mouth means less build-up of plaque and tartar.

-Oranges are known for their high Vitamin C content.
+Oranges have an extremely high Vitamin C content.
 Vitamin C plays an important role in the makeup of connective tissues, such as those found in the gums.
-Strong gums support the teeth properly and maintain strong bone structure.
+Strong gums support the teeth and maintain strong bone structure.
 They also give a boost to the immune system, preventing illness that would disrupt your child's dental routine.

 Munching on crunchy foods is an excellent way to keep teeth strong.
-Bones maintain their density with resistance exercises, so chewing crunchy foods is a great way to help the bony tissue in the jaw stay dense and resilient, while the carrot fibers naturally help clean the teeth.
+Bones maintain their density with resistance exercises.
+Chewing crunchy foods is a great way to help the tissue in the jaw stay dense and resilient, while the carrot fibers help clean the teeth.
 They are also high in vitamin C, which helps with the production of saliva.
 Adequate saliva plays an important role in the health of the gums as well as the teeth.
 Finally, they contain a good amount of phosphorus, one of the components of the bone tissue found in teeth.

-Known as an excellent source of calcium, milk helps bones to grow properly.
+Known as an excellent source of calcium, milk helps bones to grow strong.
 Calcium is also a necessary mineral in the growth and maintenance of teeth.

 All kinds of fish comes with the benefit of a high vitamin D content.
 Vitamin D is crucial in the absorption of calcium.
-Without enough of it, calcium can’t be utilized in the body.
+Without enough of it, the body can't use the calcium.
 From tuna to salmon, fish offers many health benefits to your growing kids.

-These tart little berries are packed full of polyphenols, a compound which discourages the build-up of plaque.
-Similar to the benefits of the phytochemicals found in raisins, polyphenols discourage the growth and build-up of harmful plaque.
+These tart little berries have polyphenols, a compound which discourages the build-up of plaque.
+Like the benefits of the phytochemicals found in raisins, polyphenols discourage the growth and build-up of harmful plaque.

-Making sure your kids are hydrated helps in many different ways.
+Making sure your kids drink water helps in many different ways.
 Water rinses away sugars and bacteria.
 It is gentle and natural, and very accessible.
-Maintaining enough water in the body helps all body systems to function properly, including the salivary glands and the bone-forming cells which protect us from cavities.
+Maintaining enough water in the body helps all body systems to function.
+This includes the salivary glands and the bone-forming cells which protect us from cavities.
 Free of sugars and added chemicals, water is an excellent choice as a go-to drink for your kids.